-- Booster Groups, Creepy Claws, Trips, clubs, extra curricular activities, visitors. - embedding more effective practice around feedback.
-EEF evidence demonstrates this has significant benefits for pupils, particularly disadvantaged pupils. - utilising a DfE grant to train a senior mental health lead.
-The training we have selected will focus on the training needs identified through the online tool: to develop our understanding of our pupils' needs, give pupils a voice in how we address wellbeing, and support more effective collaboration with parents. - offering a wide range of high-quality extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
+- booster Groups, Creepy Claws, Trips, clubs, extra curricular activities, visitors. - embedding more effective practice around feedback.
+EEF evidence demonstrates this has significant benefits for pupils, particularly disadvantaged pupils. - developing a Life Skills curriculum which ensures that children have a wide variety of skills and experiences to prepare them for their next stage in education.
+This includes a bespoke cooking curriculum, finance workshops and community projects. - offering a wide range of high-quality extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
 Activities will focus on building life skills such as confidence, resilience, and socialising.
 Disadvantaged pupils will be encouraged and supported to participate.
 This will include cooking and gardening.